WICG/turtledove/FLEDGE_extended_PA_reporting.md

       value: 1
     });

-  return "not a valid bid";
+  return bid;
 }
 ```
-If the bid is rejected for invalid bid, this would result in a contribution being generated:
+If the bid is rejected for being below auction floor, this would result in a contribution being generated:

 ```
-bucket: 256n // 255n + 1n (1n is the value associated with invalid bid, see bidRejectReason below)
+bucket: 502n // 500n + 2n (2n is the value associated with bids below auction floor, see bidRejectReason below)
 value: 1
 ```